 All of these seems very appropriate to me.
 I think the real issue is that if you’re spending hours managing lists, you’re either:

-1) allowing yourself to be distracted with the tool 2) you have an overly-complex tool 3) (and I think this one is most likely) you’re over-committed.
+- (and I think this one is most likely) you’re over-committed.

 A principle way GTD reflects back to you that you have too many commitments is when it’s taking a disproportionate amount of time to review and process your inbox and next-actions lists.